buffet-bhai/.github/profile/README.md

 ![Organization Cover Picture](https://github.com/buffet-bhai/.github/blob/main/profile/cover.png)

 Welcome to **Buffet Bhai**,  your premier solution for hassle-free buffet reservations in Bangladesh.
-Our mission is to empower restaurants to manage their reservations.
+Our mission is to empower buffet restaurants to manage their reservations.

 ## Technologies Utilized